Airport Flyer

-Airport Flyer is a pair of bus routes that serve Bristol Airport.
+Airport Flyer is a brand of bus routes that serve Bristol Airport.
 The routes are operated by First West of England.

 History

 In 2012, the route began operating 24 hours per day.

 The A2 service was withdrawn in January 2018, after having its frequency halved from hourly to two-hourly in January.

 In 2018, twelve double-decker Alexander Dennis Enviro400 MMC-bodied Scania N250UD buses were deployed on the route.

 During the COVID-19 pandemic when passenger numbers to the airport had reduced, the A1 route was changed and the bus began serving local stops.
 This arrangement was discontinued in April 2022.
 From May 2022, Bristol Zone bus tickets were no longer accepted on the route.

-The frequency of route A1 was increased to every 12 minutes in October 2022.
+From spring 2026, 21 new Yutong electric vehicles will be introduced to the services.
+17 Yutong U11DDs will enter service on the A1 and 4 Yutong E12s on the A3.
+These will replace all diesel powered vehicles on the A1, but will be added to the current A3 fleet with the new A2 service.

+Starting in April 2026, a new A2 service will operate between the airport and Portishead.
+The service will be operated by First West of England via Nailsea & Backwell Station, Nailsea, Tickenham, Clevedon, Walton in Gordano and Weston in Gordano.
+This will operate 24 hours and on an hourly service.

 Routes

 A1 Bristol Bus Station to Bristol Airport

-The A1 runs from Bristol Bus Station to Bristol Airport, serving the city centre and Temple Meads Station.
-The route between Bristol Bus Station and Lime Kiln roundabout is limited stop but from Lime Kiln Roundabout to the airport, the bus serves all stops.
+The A1 operates a limited stop service via Bristol City centre, Temple Meads Station and Lime Kiln Roundabout before serving all stops along the A38 to the airport.

-A3 Weston-super-Mare to Bristol Airport
+A2 Portishead Sainsburys to Bristol Airport

+The A2 operates via Downside, Backwell, Nailsea & Backwell Station, Nailsea, Tickenham, Clevedon, Walton in Gordano and Weston in Gordano.

-The A3 runs from Weston-super-Mare to Bristol Airport on a direct, but limited stop route via Locking Road and the A370 through Worle, Congresbury and Cleeve.
+A3 Weston-super-Mare Station to Bristol Airport

+The A3 operates via Locking Road and Worle Railway Station before operating a limited stop service from St Georges Turn calling at a singlar stop in Congresbury, Cleeve, Brockley and Downside villages.

+A4 Bath Bus Station to Bristol Airport

+The A4 operates from Bath Bus Station via Newbridge, Saltford, Keynsham, Brislington, Hengrove, Highridge, and the A38.
+Unlike The A1 and A3, the A4 does not operate as a limited stop service, acting as the only direct service from South Bristol and Keynsham to Bath.

+The A4 became an Airport Flyer route in April 2026, when First Bus bought Bath Bus Company, it was previously branded as the Airdecker.